Applications opening soon!

-Fitness Instructors will help educate students about the campus fitness center, teach fitness classes (training and certifications included) and market fitness programs.
-Possible class formats are unlimited and include traditional, cardio (kickboxing, step), mind/body (yoga, Pilates), strength, dance/Zumba and sport conditioning formats.
+Fitness Instructors will help educate students about the campus fitness center, teach fitness classes (training and certifications provided), and market fitness programs.
+Possible class formats include traditional, cardio (kickboxing, step), mind/body (yoga, Pilates), strength training, dance/Zumba and other sport conditioning formats.
 Fitness instructors promote an inclusive and welcoming atmosphere for participants of all fitness levels.
 Open to Cascadia and UW Bothell students.

 Intramural Staff oversee the Intramural Sports program by supervising and officiating (refereeing) all organized sports and activities.
 No officiating experience needed.
-They participate in officiating a variety of sports, leading captains meetings, program promotions, and peer evaluations.
+They participate in officiating a variety of sports, leading captains’ meetings, program promotions, and peer evaluations.
 They are responsible for on-site risk management, enforcement of all departmental policies, and provide on-going constructive feedback for participant and program improvement.
 Staff must be able to implement policies and playing rules in order to maintain an appropriate level of control, fairness and safety.
+Accepting applications for positions of Student Official, Student Supervisor, and Student Intern.
+Student officials focus on officiating, overall game management, and hosting programmatic events.
+Student Supervisor focus on overseeing league games and/or events, supporting officials, and addressing participate concerns.
+Student Intern assist the Program Manager with administrative duties as well as facility oversight during league games and/or events.
 Open to UW Bothell students.

 Outdoor Wellness Leaders (OWLs)

 OWLs develop, market, co-lead, and facilitate campus events, day trips, and overnight outdoor adventures for the Outdoor Wellness Program.
-They also work closely with the Fitness Front Desk to manage equipment rentals, maintain gear, and conduct inventories with the Nest Outdoor Gear Shop.
+They also work to maintain gear, and conduct inventories with the Nest Outdoor Gear Shop.
 Outdoor Wellness is dedicated to creating inclusive and welcoming outdoor programs for all UWB students.
-Leaders will be trained in CPR/AED, Wilderness First Aid, and will have access to additional professional development trainings and opportunities throughout the year.
-Applicants should have some experience in outdoor recreation.
+Leaders will be trained in CPR/AED, Wilderness First Aid and various outdoor-related technical skills.
+OWLs will also have access to additional professional development trainings and opportunities throughout the year.
+Applicants should have an appreciation for the outdoors and be willing to spend an extended amount of time outside.
 No formal certifications or previous professional training is required.
 Applicants must have a current driver’s license and qualify to drive for UW Bothell.
 Open to UW Bothell students.

 Student Engagement & Activities (SEA)